 Building Your Savings

 Once the savings account is set up it’s time to start focusing on building your savings.
 The most intimidating part of beginning to save money usually stems from looking at the big picture before focusing on smaller goals so that you know what you’re up against.
 Financial professionals often recommend having 3 to 6 months of emergency expenses in savings.
 That’s a big chunk of cash and most people are not going to be able to save that kind of money in a short amount of time, and no one expects you to.
+Here are some more ideas on how to save money fast if that is your ultimate goal.
 This is the big picture so don’t try to bite it all off at once.

 Instead, break your goals into smaller, more sizable benchmarks.
 Try having 10% of your salary direct deposited into your savings account.
 Direct deposit means you won’t see the money hit your checking account first, and therefore will probably be less inclined to spend it.
 If 10% is too much to start with, begin with 5% and increase the percentage by 1% every three to four months.
 If you receive your paychecks via paper check, discipline yourself to taking a percentage of that check and physically depositing or transferring the equivalent amount into your savings whenever you get paid.